BIO

 Frost Museum of Art, Miami

-Christina Perez, “Art Basel Miami Beach: The Multidisciplinary Artist: Cristina Li Rodriguez”, Elle Magazine, September 2022
+Christina Perez, “Art Basel Miami Beach: The Multidisciplinary Artist: Cristina Lei Rodriguez”, Elle Magazine, September 2022

 Sara Liss, “de la Cruz Collection”, Conde Nast Traveler, August 27, 2017